nest/ode-toolbox/README.md

 initial values.
 Every dictionary has the following keys:

 * `symbol`: The unambiguous name of the shape
-* `definition`: An arbitrary Python-expression with free variables (an arbitrary valid Python-variable name, e.g. `V_m`), derivative-variables (an arbitrary valid Python-variable name with a postfix of a sequence of '-characters, e.g. `g_in'''`) and functions from the `math`-package.
+* `definition`: An arbitrary Python expression with free variables (an arbitrary valid Python variable name, e.g. `V_m`), derivative-variables (an arbitrary valid Python variable name with a postfix of a sequence of '-characters, e.g. `g_in'''`) and functions from the `math`-package.
 The definition of a `function` must depend on `t`-variable.
-* `upper_bound`: defines an optional condition as a valid boolean Python-expression for the maximal value of the `symbol`-variable.
+* `upper_bound`: defines an optional condition as a valid boolean Python expression for the maximal value of the `symbol`-variable.
 This bound is used in the stiffness test.
-* `lower_bound`: defines an optional condition as a valid boolean Python-expression for the minimal value of `symbol`-variable.
+* `lower_bound`: defines an optional condition as a valid boolean Python expression for the minimal value of `symbol`-variable.
 This bound is used in the stiffness test.
-* `initial_values`: A list with Python-expressions which define an initial value for every order of the shape-ODE.
+* `initial_values`: A list with Python expressions which define an initial value for every order of the shape-ODE.
 The length of this list defines the order of the corresponding ODE. `initial_values` must be stated only for the `ode`-shape.